portadesign/starter-pimcore5/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/README.md

 * `visible in search result`: Determines if the field's data column is shown in the search results grid, or hidden (meaning it has to be activated manually)
-* `indexed`: puts an index on this column in the database Moreover, each data field can have a `tooltip`, which is shown when the mouse hovers over the input field.
+* `indexed`: puts an index on this column in the database
-* `unique`: currently the `input`, `numeric` and `user` data types allow to add a unique constraint.
-If checked, the values will also be indexed.
-Note that only works on top level attributes and not on nested stuff inside localized fields etc.
+* `unique`: If checked, the value has to be unique across all objects of this class.
+Note that only works on top level attributes and not on nested stuff inside localized fields etc. Beware that this does not add a database index to the query table which `Listing` classes use.
+* Moreover, each data field can have a `tooltip`, which is shown when the mouse hovers over the input field.

 ![Data Field Settings](../../../img/classes-datatypes1.jpg)
 ![Data Field Settings](../../../img/classes-datatypes2.jpg)